 The scholarship, which was launched in 2012 following a generous donation from Sir Michael Moritz and Ms Harriet Heyman, combines additional financial support with tailored on-course assistance provided by the Moritz-Heyman Scholarship Team, Oxford Hub, and the Careers Service.

-As a Moritz-Heyman Scholar, you will have the opportunity to access tailored internship support from the Careers Service; attend a range of exclusive events, including a reception hosted by the Vice-Chancellor; and are be expected to complete 25 hours either of ‘outreach’ work, to encourage school and college leavers to apply to university, or of community volunteering each year.
+As a Moritz-Heyman Scholar, you will have the opportunity to access tailored internship support from the Careers Service; attend a range of exclusive events, including a formal drinks reception; and be expected to complete 25 hours either of ‘outreach’ work, to encourage school and college leavers to apply to university, or of community volunteering each year.

 Please see the FAQs below for more information on all aspects of the Scholarship programme, or email the Scholarship Team with any other questions.

 Frequently Asked Questions